Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 tabby kitten sleeping

-Image Credit: DarkmoonArt_de, Pixabay
+Image by: DarkmoonArt_de, Pixabay

 2. They’ve Outgrown the Nest

 Another reason why your cat decided to change location was simply because her kittens have grown too big for their former space.
-If the kittens were in a cozy little basket, their mom will move them to a larger area for better accommodations.
+If the kittens were in a cozy little basket, their mom would move them to a larger area for better accommodations.
 Wild feline mothers will move their youngsters to their favorite hunting grounds to teach them how to hunt.
 So, your cat may be trying to do this by moving her kittens closer to her food bowl.

 3. She’s Still in Labor